Skip to content

 Server Guide

 This guide covers building, running, and administering a Rawframe dedicated server.
-For mod development, see the Modding Guide.
+You host your own server, you own it — the platform never hosts games.
+For game development, see the Creating Games guide.

 Building the Server